 [Section 12 amended by No. 42 of 2004 s.
 11, 146 and 147.]

-13. Continued operation of this Act where compensation previously paid
+13. Act s.
+11 and 12 do not affect case where compensation paid before 28 Nov 1977

 Nothing in sections 11 or 12 in any way affects or limits the operation of this Act apart from those sections in relation to an injury to or the death of a person if any person, at any time before 28 November 1977, received compensation under the repealed Act in respect of that injury or death, and this Act continues to apply to the liability for and the right to compensation in respect of that injury or death as if those sections were not in this Act.